vinushma/angularQuestions/README.md

 8. What is Opacity ?(transperency)?
 9. What is Z-index?
 10. What are psudeo classes & Psudeo elements? p :first-child & ::first-line
+11. Minifying the SASS file ?
+12. What is SASS ?
+Features ?

 </pre>